Atlas of plant and animal histology

 Technique: paraffin embedding section stained with haematoxylin - eosin.

-Many plant species develop many hairs or trichomes in the epidermal layer, although smooth epidermal surfaces can also be found in many plants.
-There is a wide morphological variety of trichomes, which are classified in two main groups regarding their function: protective and glandular.
+Many plant species develop hairs, or trichomes, in the epidermal layer, although smooth epidermal surfaces can also be found in many plants.
+There is a broad morphological variety of trichomes, which are classified in two main groups based on their function: protective and glandular.
 Both arise from epidermal cells.
 Some epidermal cells elongate to become unicellular trichomes or divide to form multicellular trichomes.
-In the figure above, various types of protective trichomes can be observed, both unicellular or multicellular, with different shapes: papillary (A), elongated (B, C and E).
-However, may also be stellate, branched, etcetera; they may contain living or dead cells, and generally have cuticle.
+In the figure above, several types of protective trichomes can be observed, both unicellular and multicellular, with different shapes: papillary (A) and elongated (B, C, and E).
+However, they may also be stellate, branched, etc. (see also Figures 1 and 2).
+Trichomes may contain living or dead cells and generally have a cuticle.